 However, every time a battery is recharged, its lifespan drops a little.

 Modern devices use electronic controllers that stop charging the battery when it’s full, though.
 The current bypasses the battery and runs the computer directly.

-So if you want to know whether it’s bad to use your laptop while it charges, then this article is for you.
+If you want to learn all about whether it’s bad to use a laptop while charging, then you’re in the right place.

 Table of Contents